Recently I started WhatsApp Notification service to send you law content easily.

 But I understand what you are trying to say.
 I understand you already are in MBA and you can not start from the very very beginning.

-So, whether you start as a law student or a future lawyer, the holy water of law is BARE ACTS.
+So, whether you start as a law student or skip and try to become a lawyer, the holy water of law is BARE ACTS.

 Now in an easy way I can say that BARE ACTS, as the name says, are the raw, exact, on point rules/laws.